fluid-project/infusion/src/webapp/components/uploader/ReadMe.txt

   result, we've included an additional option called "legacyBrowserFileLimit," allowing file sizes to be specially capped in Firefox 3.6.
 The default value for this option is 100 MB.

-* Most browsers don't currently support filtering based on file type with the HTML 5 version of the Uploader.
-This is a browser bug and we anticipate it will be supported in future releases.
+* The Uploader's HTML 5 implementation doesn't currently support filtering based on file types.

-* Total file progress calculations are currently inaccurate in several browsers.
+* The HTML 5 implementation is inconsistent with the Flash version when handling the queueSettings.fileSize limit option, causing it to be interpreted as MB instead of KB.

 Uploader and Flash: